Optical Precision Lenses

-Over the years as optical technology progresses, lenses become more and more ubiquitous in our lives.
-From taking selfie to investigating celestial bodies to, well, just seeing the world around us.
+Over the years as optical technology progresses, high precision lenses become more and more ubiquitous in our lives.
+From taking selfie to investigating celestial bodies to, well, just seeing around us.
 They are certainly a focal point of many of our daily activities.
-For over four decade, we have made high precision lenses for a variety of industries including military and defense, scientific, medical, and laser.
-If you need custom lenses, an optical systems, or any other type of optical component, get in touch!
+For over four decade, our custom precision optics corporation have made optics for a variety of industries including military and defense, scientific, medical, and laser.
+If you need optical systems, or any other type of optical component, get in touch!

 PFG has extensive lens manufacturing capabilities using all types of optical glasses, fused silica and crystalline materials including CaF2, Ge, MgF2, Si, ZnSe, ZnS and Amtir.
-We select the best process technology from spindle polishers, CNC polishers, magneto rheological finishing or a combination thereof to produce the required specifications – some subtle such as low spatial frequency, some more obviously beneficial such as low surface roughness – to achieve the required optical performance from a given material.
-Tight centering, truncation, high included angle or long radii – we use best practices developed from decades-long experience to achieve timely and efficient production.
-We have a vast library of test plates and many current model Zygo interferometers, all with complete reference spheres for accurate surface measurement.
+We select the best process technology from spindle polishers, precision glasses, CNC polishers, magneto rheological finishing or a combination thereof to produce the required specifications – some subtle such as low spatial frequency, some more obviously beneficial such as low surface roughness – to achieve the required optical performance from a given material.
+Tight centering, truncation, high included angle or long radii – we use best practices developed from decades-long experience to achieve timely and efficient production of spherical lenses.
+We have a vast library of test plates and many current model Zygo interferometers, all with complete reference spheres for accurate surface measurement to offer all the types of precision opticals.

-As you can see, optical lenses are available for a wide number of uses.
+As you can see, these are available for a wide number of uses.
 Some of which are present in everyday life.
 While there are thousands of uses for lenses, each of them alters a ray of light in a specific way and has specific purposes.
-We have made lenses for industries including military & defense, scientific, medical, and lasers.
+We work with industries including military & defense, scientific, medical, and lasers.
 If you are unsure which type of lens you need for your purposes, or you are looking for lenses, you are free to reach us.
 Our experts are on-hand to give you the perfect advice to ensure we meet your lens production needs.

 What Are Optical Lenses?